Sea level: Height above mean sea level

-When referring to geographic features such as mountains on a topographic map, variations in elevation are shown by contour lines.
-The elevation of a mountain denotes the highest point or summit and is typically illustrated as a small circle on a topographic map with the AMSL height shown in metres, feet or both.

-In the rare case that a location is below sea level, the elevation AMSL is negative.
-For one such case, see Amsterdam Airport Schiphol.
+When referring to geographic features such as mountains, on a topographic map variations in elevation are shown by contour lines.
+A mountain's highest point or summit is typically illustrated with the AMSL height in metres, feet or both.
+In unusual cases where a land location is below sea level, such as Death Valley, California, the elevation AMSL is negative.